 Technically the “Free Application for Federal Student Aid” is the Federal Student Aid system operated by the US Department of Education.

-Every year, many thousands of US students and permanent residents complete the FAFSA application forms to check their financial aid eligibility for their higher education.
+Every year, many thousands of US students and permanent residents complete the FAFSA application forms to check their financial aid eligibility for their higher education and receive financial aid.
 These could be grant programs or loans (or both).
 Of course the main difference between a grant and a loan is that you have to repay the loan.

 Yes!
 Federal Student Loan funding can be used to pay for your studies at an international school!